 The order capture application might contain the following references:

 - Each Orders record will reference the Customers record of the customer who placed that order.

 - Each Order Details record will reference its parent Orders record.

 - Each Order Details record will reference its corresponding Products record.

 References serve three purposes:

 - They allow you to represent relationships.
-For example, the reference between the Orders record and the Customers record allow you to capture the relationship between an order and the customer who placed that order.
+For example, the reference between the Orders record and the Customers record allows you to capture the relationship between an order and the customer who placed that order.